gordonbanderson/ss3gallery/README.md

 * Use the tab 'Attached Gallery' and select a gallery existing elsewhere in the site.
 * Add child pages, as many as you wish, of type GalleryPage.
+* In the page template for the relevant page type, add `<% include InlineGalleries %>` where you want to the images to appear.

 ##Requirements
 * SilverStripe 3.1 or 3.2
 * Mappable module
 * Page With Image module
 * Portlets module

+All of these are automatically installed by Composer.

 Optionally:
 * Focus Point module - images can be cropped to say a square, but still have the main focus point of the image visible.

+##TODO
+* It would be good to have versions of the template ready for popular frameworks such as Zurb Foundation or Bootstrap.
+I envisage likes of an extra tab containing a dropdown with a choice of templating/viewing library to use.